Canadian jazz: 1950s and 60s

-1970s to present
+1970s

+Maynard Ferguson achieved mainstream success and recorded a number of popular albums in the 1970s, including a pop hit cover of "Gonna Fly Now" from the movie Rocky, earning him a gold album.

-Montreal's Maynard Ferguson, known for his high register on the trumpet, recorded a number of popular albums in the 1970s.
-Innovative Canadian guitarists, Lenny Breau and Ed Bickert, are among the most highly-regarded jazz guitarists of all time.
+During the 1970s, innovative Canadian guitarists, Lenny Breau and Ed Bickert, were among the most highly-regarded jazz guitarists of their time.
 Breau was known for finger picking style, his use of seven-string guitar, and his ability to play bass, chords and melody simultaneously.
 Bickert was known for popularizing the use of solid-body guitars, rare among jazz artists at that time, which produced a distinct and signature tone.

+In the 1970s, CBC records released a number of important Canadian jazz albums including guitarist Sonny Greenwich's 1974 album Son Song, among the most highly regarded albums in Canadian jazz.

+Canadian trumpeter Kenny Wheeler, who moved to the UK in the 1950s, released a number of albums on ECM Records in the 70s and 80s.
+Also recorded by ECM was Canadian jazz pianist Paul Bley.
+John Warren released Tales of the Algonquin with British saxophonist John Surman in 1971.

+During the mid-70s, American saxophonist Paul Desmond relocated to Toronto where he performed with his Toronto Quartet, including Ed Bickert, Jerry Fuller, and bassist Don Thompson.

+1980s and 90s

+In 1980 the Montreal International Jazz Festival began, a festival that eventually became the largest jazz festival in the world.
+Several important live albums have been recorded at the festival including those by Miles Davis and Ahmad Jamal.
+Pianist Oliver Jones returned to Montreal in the 1980s, where he performed and recorded a number of albums.

+During the 1990s, pianist Renee Rosnes released a number of albums for Blue Note.
+Other notable Canadian jazz recordings of the 1990s include Kenny Wheeler's Angel Song.

+21st century

 In the 21st century, a number of Canadian jazz vocalists, such as Diana Krall and Michael Buble became popular.
+Younger Canadian jazz artists include the band BadBadNotGood, singers Nikki Yanofsky, Dominique Fils-Aimé, Emilie-Claire Barlow, and Caity Gyorgy, trumpeter Ingrid Jensen, and guitarist Jocelyn Gould.

 Nationally or internationally prominent artists

 As of 2021, three Canadians artists have been inducted into the DownBeat Jazz Hall of Fame: Oscar Peterson, Maynard Ferguson, and Gil Evans.
 In addition to these three, six other jazz artists have been inducted into the Canadian Music Hall of Fame: Oliver Jones, Lenny Breau, Moe Koffman, Guy Lombardo, Rob McConnell, and Kenny Wheeler.

-Other important Canadian jazz musicians include singers Michael Bublé, Diana Krall, Carol Welsman and Eleanor Collins, called “The Canadian First Lady of Jazz”, as well as bandleaders Fraser MacPherson and Mynie Sutton, renowned free jazz pianist Paul Bley, pianist Renee Rosnes, and guitar legend Ed Bickert.
+Other important Canadian jazz musicians include singers Judi Singh, Michael Bublé, Diana Krall, Carol Welsman and Eleanor Collins, called “The Canadian First Lady of Jazz”, as well as bandleaders Fraser MacPherson and Mynie Sutton, renowned free jazz pianist Paul Bley, pianist Renee Rosnes, bassist Don Thompson, and guitarists Ed Bickert, Sonny Greenwich, and Lorne Lofsky.